5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/OS_Compatibility_Patch_(XOSI)/README.md

 ### Usage

-- **Maximum Value**: For a single Windows installation, you can set the operating system parameter to the maximum value allowed by the DSDT.
-For example, if the maximum value of the DSDT is `Windows 2018`, then set `Arg0 == "Windows 2018"`.
-Usually `Arg0 == "Windows 2013"` above will unlock the system limit for the part.
+- **Maximum Value**: For a single Windows installation, you can set the operating system parameter to the maximum value supported by your `DSDT`.
+For example, if the maximum value of the `DSDT` is `Windows 2018`, then set `Arg0 == "Windows 2018"`.
+Usually `Arg0 == "Windows 2013"` above will unlock the system limit.
 - **Matching values**: For dual boot system, the set OS parameters should be the same as the Windows system version.
-For example, if the Windows system is win7, set Arg0 == "Windows 2009".
+For example, if the Windows system is `WIN8`, set `Arg0 == "Windows 2012"`.

 ## Appendix: Origin of OS Patches
 When the system is loaded, ACPI's `_OSI` receives a parameter.
 Different systems receive different parameters and ACPI executes different instructions.
 For example, if the system is **Win7**, this parameter is `Windows 2009`, and if the system is **Win8**, this parameter is `Windows 2012`.
 For example: